-An interactive H5P element has been excluded from this version of the text You can view it online here: https://open.maricopa.edu/ intropsychme/?p=21#h5p-8
+An interactive H5P element has been excluded from this version of the text.

-The implications of this potential connection mean that it might be possible for one twin to experience the sensations of the other twin.
+You can view it online here: https://open.maricopa.edu/ intropsychme/?p=21#h5p-8 the other twin.
 For instance, if Krista is watching a particularly funny television program, Tatiana might smile or laugh even if she is not watching the program.
 This particular possibility has piqued the interest of many neuroscientists who seek to understand how the brain uses sensory information.